kateyvonnenow/tic-tac-toe/README.md

 # Tic Tac Toe

 ## :warning: WARNING!!!!
-Contains some flashing images.
+Contains some flashing images. :warning:

 ## :video_game: [Play](https://kateyvonnenow.github.io/tic-tac-toe/) Tic Tac Toe now!

 ## :book: About + How to Play

 Just a basic 2 player Tic Tac Toe Game - but with a dash of pink!
-Upon opening the game, both players will be asked to enter a name of their choosing (or not).
+Upon opening the game, both players will be asked to enter a name of their choosing (or not if you don't want to).
 When ready to play, both players proceed to clicking the 'ready' button!

-:cake: FEATURES: :cake:
+:cake: FEATURES :cake:
 - Win count
 - Varying Background themes (Just click on the Tic Tac Toe title to change backgrounds)
-- Music (maybe)
+- Music (click on soundwave icon to enable)

 ## :pencil2: Planning & problem Solving